aklump/web_package/docs/source/config.md

 # Configuration

+## Supported File Types

+The following files are supported for storing version.

+1. YAML
+1. INI
+1. JSON

+## Theory

 The configuration file is created during `bump init` and is located at `.web_package/config`.
 Default contents look like this:

     master = "master"